Egg Freezing at a Private Fertility Clinic in London

 How are the frozen eggs used?

-When one is ready to have a baby, the eggs are defrosted by a process called egg thawing.
+When you are ready to have a baby, the eggs will be defrosted by a process called egg thawing.
 The freezing process hardens the layer surrounding the eggs and hence it is recommended to inject the sperm into the eggs using a process called intracytoplasmic sperm injection or ICSI.
 The fertilised egg is then observed in the laboratory until the embryo is transferred into the uterine cavity.

 "91% of women using frozen eggs in a thaw treatment cycle were registered with a male partner at the time of egg thawing" HFEA.